ffiondavies/Datacamp/TrackProposal.md

 ###### Marketing Proposal

 The power of statistics has been utilised for hundreds of years.
 However, computers have revolutionised statistical thinking, allowing us to process huge data sets in a near instant.
 In the era of big data, data science and machine learning have become essential in many fields of science and technology.
 A fundamental aspect of working with any data is the ability to describe, summarize, and represent data visually.
-In this course we will learn all about Python statistics libraries, a key tool that will assist you in working with data.
+In this course we will learn all about using Pythons role in statistitical  analysis.

 ###### Learning Objectives

-*
-*
+* Learner will be able to  plot, interpret and adjust a histogram
+* Learner will be able to compute useful summary statistics including means, medians, variance, standard deviation, correlation coefficient and covariance
+* Learner will be able to think probabalistically and apply this knowledge to challenges using Python

 ## Course 6.
-Supervised & Unsupervised learning in Python
+Supervised Learning in Python

 ###### Marketing Proposal